apache/incubator-retired-s4/README.md

 		* the platform libraries (prefixed with "s4")
 		* the dependencies
 	- bin/ directory contains some scripts that are used by the s4 script
-	- gradle/ directory contains libraries used for building S4 projects